 As we said, somewhere along the way, the UN and other major international organizations began to advance theories that began to obscure the variation in what constitutes effective community development in a particular setting and society.

-Let's describe the academic and United Nations theory of community development that prevailed for a number of years.
-Then we'll talk about what has changed in the 21st century and how we think about international development now.
+Now we will describe the academic and United Nations theory of community development that prevailed for a number of years.
+Then we tell what has changed in the 21st century and how we think about international development now.

-When international community development was discussed in the 20th century in the West, a few key ideas were usually lurking just below the surface:
+When international community development was discussed in the 20th century in the West, a few key ideas were usually lurking just below the surface, as we will describe below.

-• The notion of community itself is important enough that building or developing community is seen as an important enterprise.
+• The notion of community itself is critical enough that building or developing community is seen as an important enterprise.

 If only tribes exist, community development doesn't become an issue.
 When groups try to form themselves into a unit to share a common infrastructure (roads, water sources, leadership) and to devote themselves to one or more types of income-producing activity (as opposed to finding or growing daily sustenance), there is a geographic community.